Scarle-t/objML/Extras/readme.md

 - Model Training
     1. First install virtual environment
        1. Open Terminal, type `pip install virtualenv`
           - In some case, it will show 'Permission denied'.
-Run `sudo npm install` instead
+Run `sudo pip install virtualenv` instead
-          - If Terminal returns pip is not install, run `sudo easy_install pip`
+          - If Terminal returns pip is not install, run `sudo easy_install pip` first
        1. Once completed, run `cd ~` following with `virtualenv venv` to create the virtual environment
        1. Then run `source ~/venv/bin/activate` to start the virtual environment
        1. Terminal will become this